 The city of Sintra lies about 15 miles North-West of Lisbon.
-It has long been a popular tourist destination with coachloads of tourists arriving to take the 'Three Palace' tourist trail to the Pena, National and Moors palaces.
+It has long been a popular tourist destination and nowadays coachloads of tourists arrive to take the 'Three Palace' tourist trail to the Pena, National and Moors palaces.

 The album photo below shows an open area in front of the clock tower in the centre of Sintra called the Largo Rainha Dona Amélia.
 It was originally built and used as a ceremonial courtyard and is located by the entrance to the Palácio Nacional de Sintra which is located to the right of the photo behind the row of cars - which I presume are mainly taxis and have luggage carriers on the back.

 There is a tram near the centre left of the photo behind the wall.
 The Sintra Tram (Electrico de Sintra) connects Sintra with the resort town of Praia das Maçãs which is about 10 miles to the West.
 The Sintra tram line was constructed in 1904 but the demand was not great and it was nearly closed down in the 1950s.
 Since the 1990s it has become more popular and still uses the trams constructed in 1930 by J. G. Brill Company of Philadelphia running on narrow gauge rails as in Lisbon.
 It closed for some time due to the theft of 1km of overhead lines but was repaired in 2011 and remains operational.

 The photo below shows the area as it is in 2019.
 Other images online show that the little stone seats by the wall on the 1936 photo have gone.
 The tram line now terminates a little to the North of Terreiro da Rainha Dona Amélia.

 The modern photo below from Wikipedia shows one of the Sintra trams in operation.